Aposhian/systemd-compose/README.md

 Backwards compatibility with previous compose spec versions (notably Compose v2) is not a priority.

+# Alternatives
+I could use `podman-compose` to start containers for the first time, and then use `podman generate systemd` to generate unit files for those containers, and then install those on the target.
+However, this requires three steps.
+Even if I automated it, `podman-compose` doesn't yet support `docker-compose create`, so I couldn't just create the containers without running them.

 # Roadmap
 Here is a rough outline and checklist of the features that I want to implement, and the priority with which I want to implement them.